hyperledger-archives/education-cryptomoji/code/part-two/README.md

 ```

 This builds and starts _everything_ defined in your compose file.
 Once
-everything is running, you can then stop it all with the keyboard shortcut
+all the components are running, you can then stop it all with the keyboard
-`ctrl-C`.
-If you want to stop _and_ destroy every container (they will be
+shortcut `ctrl-C`.
+If you want to stop _and_ destroy every container (they will
-rebuilt on your next `up`), use this command:
+be rebuilt on your next `up`), use this command:

 ```bash
 docker-compose down -v